akgupta1337/ChatCraft/README.md

 #### Description: **ChatCraft** is a chat bot project desgined to automate WhatsApp messages.
 You can use this bot by typing certain commands like !help, the bot interact with the the web version of WhatsApp ***https://web.whatsapp.com/***  using the power of *Selenium* and reply to those commands in real time.

 #### Key Features:
-1. **Web Automation with Selenium:**
+1. Web Automation with Selenium:
-    - Proficient in using Selenium for web automation, adept at navigating, interacting, and automating tasks on web applications.
-Experienced in element locating, waiting         strategies, and browser automation.
+    - Employs Selenium for web automation, enabling seamless interaction with the web version of WhatsApp.
+Implements robust element locating, waiting strategies, and browser automation to streamline user interactions.

-1. **Text Processing and Command Parsing:**
+2. Text Processing and Command Parsing:
-    - Skilled in processing and parsing user messages to extract commands and relevant information.
-Capable of handling various command formats and performing text manipulations.
+    - Incorporates advanced text processing techniques to extract and parse user commands effectively.
+Handles diverse command formats and performs intelligent parsing for improved user experience.

-1. **Dynamic Responses and Chat Interactions:**
+3. Dynamic Responses and Chat Interactions:
-    - Demonstrated ability to generate dynamic responses based on user commands.
-Experience in engaging chat interactions, including sending greetings, weather updates, news, jokes, quotes, and performing calculations.
+    - Demonstrates dynamic response generation based on user commands.
+Engages users with interactive chat features, delivering greetings, weather updates, news, jokes, quotes, and executing basic calculations.

-1. **API Integration:**
+4. API Integration:
-    - Experienced in integrating external APIs for real-time data retrieval.
-Proficient in making HTTP requests, handling JSON responses, and seamlessly incorporating external data into chat bot responses.
+    - Integrates external APIs for real-time data retrieval, enriching user interactions.
+Proficient in making HTTP requests, processing JSON responses, and seamlessly integrating external data into the chat bot's responses.

-1.	**Reminder System and Time Handling:**
+5. Reminder System and Time Handling:
-    - Proficient in implementing a reminder system, scheduling, and sending reminders at specified times.
-Skilled in time-related operations, including parsing, formatting, and comparing time values.
+    - Implements a sophisticated reminder system, efficiently scheduling and delivering reminders at specified times.
+Proficient in time-related operations, including parsing, formatting, and comparing time values for accurate reminders.

 1. **Specify Target Group/Chat:**
     - Select any particular group or chat to deploy the chat bot in in the main function while accessing the `start` method of the class **Auto** to start the bot.